Graduate Admissions

 Transcripts and academic records from institutions outside the U.S.

 Please carefully review the UCLA Division of Graduate Education’s website for degree and academic record(s) requirements.
-Scans of transcripts and academic records are acceptable for the purposes of the application.
+Scans of physical transcripts and academic records or unofficial transcripts are acceptable for the purposes of the application.
 If available, please also upload a copy of the degree certificate/diploma along with the transcript.
-Third-party evaluated transcripts, such as evaluations provided by WES, will not count as a transcript.
+Third-party evaluated transcripts, such as evaluations provided by World Education Services (WES), do not count as a transcript.
 Unless academic records and diplomas are routinely issued in English by the institution, the records in their original language must be submitted with an authorized, complete, and exact English translation.

 All academic records must show the dates of enrollment; the subjects or courses taken, together with the units of credit or time allotted to each subject and, if rank is determined, rank in the total class or group.
 The records must also include a complete description of the institution’s grading scale or other standard of evaluation.
 Maximum and minimum marks and the steps between them must be indicated.